Funding AI for Good: A Call for Meaningful Engagement: Discussion

-Engaging with communities in the design of funding calls would enable funders to align their agendas with the needs and visions of those communities early in the decision-making process, before projects even begin~\cite{saha_commissioning_2022, balestrini_understanding_2014}.
-For funding programs that target projects in a region that is far away from the funding organizations' locations, it would be important to have regional partners with a more solid contextual understanding, such as regional research hubs and organizations.
+Engaging with communities in the design of funding calls would enable funders to align their agendas with the needs of those communities early in the decision-making process, before funding programs are even open for applications~\cite{saha_commissioning_2022, balestrini_understanding_2014}.
+For funding programs that target projects in a region far from the funding organizations' locations, it is essential to have regional partners with a more solid contextual understanding, such as regional research hubs and local community organizations.
 They can serve as ``intermediaries'' between funding organizations and intended end beneficiaries that funding organizations don't have direct access to~\cite{dell_ins_2016, saha_commissioning_2022}.

-However, there are several challenges that funders might face in engaging with communities.
-Gardner et al. point out that staff in funding organizations don't necessarily have internal expertise in ethical AI development to craft and incorporate responsible AI principles in public AI funding~\cite{gardner_ethical_2022}.
-Relatedly, through interviews with decision-makers from grant foundations for ICTD projects, Saha et al. found that while funders often have a desire to connect with communities, they struggle to incorporate community voices into the grantmaking process, due to barriers such as geographical distances, language barriers, and a lack of institutional incentives~\cite{saha_commissioning_2022}.
+However, several challenges may arise when funders engage with communities. \citet{gardner_ethical_2022} point out that staff in funding organizations may not have internal expertise in ethical AI development to craft and incorporate responsible AI principles into public AI funding.
+Relatedly, through interviews with decision-makers from grant foundations for ICTD projects, \citet{saha_commissioning_2022} found that while funders often have a desire to connect with communities, they struggle to incorporate community voices into the grantmaking process, due to barriers such as geographical distances, language barriers, and a lack of institutional incentives.
 Engaging with the HCI community could help address some of these challenges in incorporating community voices into the grantmaking process.